itsbaloski/Housing-Data-Analysis-Project/README.md

 - Scatter plots showing relationships between key housing features and sale price.
 - A boxplot illustrating trends in sale prices by year built.

-## License

-This project is for educational and analytical purposes.
-You may modify and redistribute it as needed.